Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

-To prepare high optical quality monolayer samples for magneto-absorption studies in pulsed magnetic fields, exfoliated TMD monolayers were sandwiched between slabs of exfoliated hexagonal boron nitride (hBN) using a dry-stamp method \cite{Cadiz_PRX}.
-The thicknesses of the hBN slabs were selected to maximize the absorption of light by the exciton resonances in the TMD monolayer \cite{Robert_PRM}.
-As shown in Fig. 1(a), each van der Waals structure was assembled directly over the 3-4 $\mu$m diameter core of a single-mode optical fiber.
+\textbf{Samples.} To prepare high optical quality monolayer samples for magneto-absorption studies in pulsed magnetic fields, exfoliated TMD monolayers are sandwiched between slabs of exfoliated hexagonal boron nitride (hBN) using a dry-stamp method \cite{Cadiz_PRX}.
+The thicknesses of the hBN slabs are selected to maximize the absorption of light by the exciton resonances in the TMD monolayer \cite{Robert_PRM}.
+As shown in Fig. 1(a), each van der Waals structure is assembled directly over the 3-4 $\mu$m diameter core of a single-mode optical fiber.
 Crucially, this ensures a rigid drift- and vibration-free alignment of the optical path through the TMD monolayer during the experiment -- conditions which can otherwise be experimentally challenging in high-field optical studies of small samples.
+A total of four different MoS$_2$, two MoSe$_2$, two MoTe$_2$, and two WS$_2$ monolayer structures were studied.